hendrasutanto/microservices-with-csharp-and-dotnet/README.md

     # Run the consumer (other)
     dotnet run consume pageviews csharp.config
     ```
-1. Verify that the consumer sent all the messages.
+1. Verify that the consumer received all the messages.
 You should see:
     ```bash
     Consumed record with key 10 and value {"viewtime":10,"userid":"User_3","pageid":"Page_44"}
     Consumed record with key 20 and value {"viewtime":20,"userid":"User_4","pageid":"Page_60"}